Get

 10. Learn to Read Your Doberman’s Body Language

 Since humans and dogs cannot communicate through verbal language, body language is the key to understanding your dog’s emotions.
 While training, it is essential to be aware of your Doberman’s emotions.
-If he is tired or agitated, it may be time for a break.
+If they are tired or agitated, it may be time for a break.
 Learn the cues your pet gives you so you can respond appropriately and provide your dog with better and more effective training sessions.

-If you are concerned about your dogs behavior, we suggest speaking with a vet
+If you are concerned about your dog’s behavior, we suggest speaking with a vet

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!